5cript/roar/_sources/websocket/server.md.txt

 # Websocket Server

 There is no pure websocket server.
-Instead you have to setup an http server and use upgrade your session to a websocket session.
+Instead you have to setup an http server and upgrade your session to a websocket session.
 Here is an example:

 ```{code-block} c++